2018 Call for Posters

-We invite submissions for a poster session and project bazaar that will be held at the Oral History Association Conference at Concordia University in Montreal, Canada from October 10-13, 2018.
-The session will take place on Saturday, October 7, from 10:00am to 12pm.
+We invite submissions for a poster session and project bazaar that will be held at the Oral History Association Conference at Concordia University in Montreal, Canada from October 10-14, 2018.
+The session will take place on Saturday, October 13.
 Proposals addressing the meeting theme, “Oral History in Our Challenging Times” are especially welcome, but any timely subject of interest to oral history will be considered.
 Presenters must be available to discuss their posters and projects during the session.

 The poster session and project bazaar provides an opportunity for informal, interactive presentations and discussions.
 This is a forum for exchanging innovative ideas, and for useful feedback and discussion.
 Presenters can share their work with a larger audience than is possible in a panel format.
 Viewers have an opportunity to become acquainted with new work quickly and easily and have more time to study the information and discuss it with presenters.
 There is more time for one-to-one discussion with people interested in presenters’ research than in a typical panel session.
 Posters are often used to showcase a completed project, or to communicate ideas about research in progress.